patrickabolger/PSYC-301-Exam-Formulas/README.md

 # PSYC-301-Exam-Formulas
-These are formulas that my students can access during online statistics exams
+These are formulas and lookup tables that my students can access during online statistics exams